11ty/eleventy/docs/collections.md

 ## Tag Syntax

-You can use any number of tags for the content, using YAML syntax for a list:
+You can use a single tag, as in the above example OR you can use any number of tags for the content, using YAML syntax for a list.

 ### A single tag, cat